-College Law Enforcement is not present at Steinman Lofts, however, security is provided by the Lancaster City Alliance Bike Patrol.
+College Law Enforcement is not present at Steinman Lofts nor North Market Street Apartments, however, security is provided by the Lancaster City Alliance Bike Patrol.
 Squad members patrol the Downtown and Northwest seven days a week, with approximately 15 hours of coverage Monday - Saturday and 8 hours on Sunday.
 After hours, the Lancaster Newspaper Maintenance Team checks the property and the outside door security of the apartments at 30-40 W. King St.